29.1 Registration of rights of a Brazilian registered aircraft

 29.2 Leases

-The RAB, the Brazilian courts, the Central Bank of Brazil, the Federal Revenue of Brazil and other authorities recognize the concept of a lease over an aircraft.
+The Brazilian Aeronautical Registry (“RAB”), Brazilian courts, the Central Bank of Brazil, the Federal Revenue Service, and other authorities recognize aircraft lease agreements.

-Therefore, the provisions of Article 42 of the Cape Town Convention, which allows the parties to choose jurisdiction regardless of the connection to the parties or the transaction, must be observed by Brazilian courts to the extent that proceedings are conducted in Brazil.
+Thus, under Article 42 of the Cape Town Convention, parties may choose any jurisdiction for disputes, regardless of connection to the parties or transaction, and Brazilian courts must honor this choice when proceedings occur in Brazil.

-The full copy of a lease agreement will be registered with the RAB and because the RAB is opened to public scrutiny, anyone can apply for a certificate of the aircraft which certificate will indicate a brief summary of the documents registered therein.
-In order to discharge a lease recorded with the RAB, lessor and lessee must enter into a lease termination agreement.
+A full copy of the lease agreement is registered with the RAB, which is open to public scrutiny.
+Anyone may request an aircraft certificate, which includes a summary of registered documents.
+To discharge a lease from the RAB, the lessor and lessee must execute a lease termination agreement.

 29.3 Termination and Enforcement of Leases (assuming the Brazilian debtor is not in a form of insolvency protection)

-If the lease agreement does not contain an express resolutory clause, in order to comply with the requirements set forth by Brazilian law for such a claim, the foreign lessor must file a judicial interpellation (“interpelação judicial”) against lessee, in accordance with Article 474 of the Brazilian Civil Code, notifying that an event of default has occurred and is continuing under the lease agreement and, therefore, that Lessee should cure such event of default or the Lease will be considered terminated.
+If the lease lacks an express resolutory clause, the lessor must file a judicial interpellation (“interpelação judicial”) under Article 474 of the Brazilian Civil Code, notifying the lessee of the default and requiring a cure, failing which the lease will be terminated.

-In either case, if the lessee does not cure the default, a repossession claim will then be presented to the court based on the fact that the termination of the lease has rendered continued possession of the aircraft by the lessee unlawful.
-If the judge is satisfied with the documentation presented with the initial claim, he/she may grant provisional repossession of the aircraft to lessor, without hearing the lessee.
+In either scenario, if the lessee fails to cure the default, the lessor may file a repossession claim, arguing that the lease termination renders the lessee’s possession unlawful.
+If the judge is satisfied with the initial documentation, they may grant provisional repossession to the lessor without hearing the lessee.

-Whether or not the provisional repossession is granted to the lessor, the claim will proceed in accordance with the ordinary rite, as regulated by the Brazilian Code of Civil Procedure, until a final decision is granted by the court.
+Regardless of whether provisional repossession is granted, the claim proceeds under the ordinary procedures of the Brazilian Code of Civil Procedure until a final decision is issued.

-Brazilian legal system is complex and practically all the decisions granted by a court are subject to interlocutory and final appeals.
-Exercise of appeals may cause delays to any estimate of length of court proceedings.
+The Brazilian legal system is complex, and most court decisions are subject to interlocutory and final appeals, which may delay proceedings.

-(e) Judgement is not offensive to Brazil’s national sovereignty, public policy or good moral customs.
+- The judgment does not violate Brazil’s national sovereignty, public policy, or good moral customs.

 29.4 Bankruptcy